Andrey Yuryevich Tatarinov: Biography

-In 2007 participated in the "Russian Club".

-In 2007–2008 — deputy head of the Federal Youth election headquarters of "United Russia", who worked for the election of deputies of the State Duma and the Russian President.
+In 2007–2008, he was deputy head of the United Russia Federal Youth Electoral Headquarters, which worked in the legislative and presidential elections.

-In 2008, after the Georgian-Ossetian conflict in August 2008 — the organizer of the information campaign "I am telling the truth about Tskhinvali".
+In 2008, after the Russia–Georgia war, he organized the information campaign "I am telling the truth about Tskhinvali".

-In 2008–2009 — the organizer of the campaign Young Guard "Our money to our people" against illegal immigration.
-Protest began after the announcement of the planned increase in FMS quotas for foreign labor in Russia.
-1 November 2008, Young Guard pickets passed in front of the FMS and offices of a number of construction companies.
-The representatives of DPNI tried to join to action, but their appearance is called provocation.
-4 December, Vladimir Putin stated the need reduce the allowance twice and 5 December gave appropriate instructions to FMS.
-Tatarinov called it one of the victories of Young Guard.
-8 December FMS picketing resumed under the slogan "FMS, do not brake!".
-On 8 December, International Migrants Day Young Guard held sticker-campaign "Every second - go home" and announced the creation of joint raids with FMS.
+In 2008–2009, he organized the Young Guard campaign "Our Money for Our People" against illegal immigration.
+The protest began after the Federal Migration Service (FMS) announced a planned increase in quotas for foreign labor in Russia.
+On 1 November 2008, Young Guard pickets were held outside the FMS building and the offices of several construction companies.
+Representatives of the Movement Against Illegal Immigration attempted to join the protest, but their presence was dismissed as a provocation.
+On 4 December, Vladimir Putin announced the need to halve the quota and, on 5 December, issued a corresponding order to the FMS.
+Tatarinov claimed this as a victory for the Young Guard.
+On 8 December, the picketing of the FMS resumed under the slogan "FMS, don't slow down!"
+On 18 December, International Migrants Day, the Young Guard held the sticker campaign "Every Second One - Go Home" and announced plans to conduct joint raids with the FMS.
 19 January 2009, in Moscow at the Kazan station Young Guards met trains from Central Asia with posters "Work legally!" and "Illegal - the thief".
 The activists of Young Guard have been threw eggs and ink bubbles by activists of "Autonomous Action".

 Tatarinov repeatedly opposed gay parades.
 In 2008, the portal gayrussia.eu led collection of his quotations, that are in the opinion of the editorial board, are homophobic.

-In 2009–2010 — the organizer of the project "My Story" (in defense of historical memory, against historical revisionism).
-The first meeting of the project occurred on 22 June 2009, the Day of Memory and Mourning in Moscow.
-Later during the year repeatedly held action at the embassies of Ukraine, Latvia, Estonia and Poland.
+In 2009–2010, Tatarinov organized the "My History" project with the slated aims of defending historical memory against historical revisionism.
+The first rally of the project took place on 22 June 2009, the Day of Remembrance and Sorrow in Moscow.
+Subsequently, numerous protests were held throughout the year at the embassies of Ukraine, Latvia, Estonia, and Poland.

-On 17 November 2009, he organized a protest against the demolition of the wall in memory of Viktor Tsoi on Old Arbat Street, which planned by Moscow Central Administrative Okrug Prefecture.
+On 17 November 2009, Tatarinov organized a protest against the demolition of the Tsoi Wall on Old Arbat Street, which was then planned by the Moscow Central Administrative Okrug Prefecture.
 After the action the city authorities refused his plan.